Check your mortgage options

 15% Deposit – Best 85% mortgages

 If you’ve got a 15% deposit, here are the best first time buyer mortgage rates available this month if you’re looking for a 2 or 5 year fixed rate mortgage.
-The tables below show the rate you’ll pay during the initial term, the fees you’ll have to pay the lender and then the monthly cost you’ll pay if you borrow £100,000 and £200,000 over a 30 year mortgage term.
+This table shows the rates, any fees you’ll have to pay and the monthly cost of borrowing £200,000 over 30 years.

 2 year fixed rate mortgages